Look Twice: Training-Free Evidence Highlighting for Knowledge-based Visual Question Answering: Related Work

-\tit{Attention Dynamics in Vision-Language Models} Understanding how multimodal models allocate attention across textual and visual inputs is central to interpreting their reasoning behavior.
-Prior studies show that attention distributions in large models exhibit structured patterns~\cite{clark2019attention,voita2019analyzing,kobayashi2020attention}, motivating analyses of sparsity, head specialization, and redundancy~\cite{michel2019sixteen,cordonnier2020relationship}.
+\tit{Attention Dynamics in Vision-Language Models} Prior work has extensively analyzed how Transformer models distribute attention, revealing structured patterns involving sparsity, head specialization, and redundancy~\cite{clark2019attention,voita2019analyzing,kobayashi2020attention,michel2019sixteen,cordonnier2020relationship}.
 More recent work highlights the phenomenon of \textit{attention sinks}, where a small subset of tokens or image regions captures a disproportionate amount of attention while other potentially relevant elements are ignored.
 In LLMs, such sinks often correspond to special or punctuation tokens and can hinder effective long-context reasoning~\cite{attention_sinks_2025,xiao2024efficient,yu2024unveiling}.
 Similar behaviors have been observed in vision-language models, where background or visually salient patches dominate attention despite contributing little to the final prediction~\cite{woo2025don,kang2026see}.
-Together, these analyses suggest that attention concentration is not solely data-driven, but also influenced by systematic biases in the attention mechanism.
-In multimodal reasoning and KB-VQA, where answers require integrating textual and visual cues, such imbalances can lead the model to over-rely on superficially salient tokens or regions while overlooking query-relevant evidence.
+Together, these analyses suggest that attention is influenced not only by the input but also by systematic biases.
+In KB-VQA, this can lead models to focus on salient yet irrelevant tokens or regions instead of query-relevant evidence.